jedori0228/ICARUSPOTAccounting/README.md

 python UpdateFermiDB.py -i YYYY-MM-DD --prod # Update the Prodcution area
 ```

-You can check the committed data from (need VPN if you are offsite)
+You can check the committed data from (need VPN if you are offsite).
+If you need a permission, contact computing division for the access
 - Develop area: https://ccdapps-dev.fnal.gov/pls/apex/f?p=104
 - Production area: https://ccdapps-prod.fnal.gov/pls/apex/f?p=104